 SECTION 9.01 Without Consent of Holders.
-The Company and the Trustee may amend this Indenture or the Securities without notice to or consent of any Securityholder:
+The Company and the Trustee to cure any ambiguity, omission, defect or inconsistency;

-- (1) to cure any ambiguity, omission, defect or inconsistency; - (2) to comply with Article 5; - (3) to provide for uncertificated Securities in addition to or in place of certificated Securities; provided, however, that the uncertificated Securities are issued in registered form for purposes of Section 163(f) of the Internal Revenue Code of 1986, as amended, or in a manner such that the uncertificated Securities are described in Section 163(f)(2)(B) of the Internal Revenue Code of 1986, as amended;
+(2) to comply with Article 5;

+(3) to provide for uncertificated Securities in addition to or in place of certificated Securities; provided, however, that the uncertificated Securities are issued in registered form for purposes of Section 163(f) of the Internal Revenue Code of 1986, as amended, or in a manner such that the uncertificated Securities are described in Section 163(f)(2)(B) of the

+Internal Revenue Code of 1986, as amended;

-- (4) to add Guarantees with respect to the Securities; - (5) to add to the covenants of the Company or the Guarantor Subsidiaries for the benefit of the Holders or to surrender any right or power herein conferred upon the Company; - (6) to reflect the release of any Guarantor Subsidiary from its Subsidiary Guarantee, or the addition of any Subsidiary of the Company as a Guarantor Subsidiary, in the manner provided by this Indenture;
+(4) to add Guarantees with respect to the Securities;

+(5) to add to the covenants of the Company or the Guarantor Subsidiaries for the benefit of the Holders or to surrender any right or power herein conferred upon the Company;

+(6) to reflect the release of any Guarantor Subsidiary from its Subsidiary Guarantee, or the addition of any Subsidiary of the Company as a Guarantor Subsidiary, in the manner provided by this Indenture;

-- (7) to comply with any requirements of the SEC in connection with qualifying this Indenture under the TIA; or - (8) to make any change that does not adversely affect the rights of any Securityholder.
+(7) to comply with any requirements of the SEC in connection with qualifying this Indenture under the TIA; or

+(8) to make any change that does not adversely affect the rights of any Securityholder.